tcfwbper/python-template/README.md

 ## Prerequisites
 1. An environment with Ubuntu OS
-2. At least one of python3.10, python3.11, and python3.12 is Installed
+2. At least one of python3.x is Installed
 3. Corresponding python3.x-venv is installed

 ## QuickStart